-- Used to determine his or her short-term incentive payout - Considered by GOCOM when deciding whether to grant mid-term and long-term incentives - Regarded as one of two performance criteria for the mid-term incentive payout
+- Used to determine his or her short-term incentive payout - Considered by GOCOM when deciding whether to grant long-term incentives

-Each senior executive's performance is measured against both individual and business unit objectives in four categories.
+Each senior executive's performance is measured against both individual and Business Unit objectives in four categories.
 Specific objectives are set for each category based on the senior executive's areas of responsibility.

 1. Individual 2.
 Operational 3.
 People leadership 4.
-Long-term sustainable growth Objectives are specific to each individual Objectives normally include: • Health and safety • Service quality • Management controls • Environmental stewardship Objectives normally include: • Succession planning • Leadership development • Attraction and retention Objectives normally include: Long-term growth strategies at each subsidiary Strategic planning and integration of long-term growth across all ATCO businesses
+Long-term sustainable growth Objectives are Objectives normally include: Objectives normally Objectives normally specific to each • Long-term growth strategies at include: include: individual each subsidiary Health and safety Succession planning Strategic planning and Service quality Leadership Management integration of long-term growth development across all ATCO businesses controls Attraction and Environmental retention stewardship

-Performance against these objectives results in a performance rating of 1 to 5.
-A rating of 5 gets the maximum payout from the short-term incentive plan.
-A rating below 3 means there is no payout (assuming it is not a new role).
+Performance against these objectives results in a performance rating ranging from Did Not Meet to Significantly Exceeding.
+A rating of Significantly Exceeding receives the maximum payout from the short-term incentive plan.
+A rating below Meets Expectations does not receive a payout (assuming it is not a new role).